Synthetic life patents 'damaging'

 "We said that this was the human genome and it should be in the public domain.
-And I'm extremely glad we managed to pull this out of the bag."'Range of techniques'
+And I'm extremely glad we managed to pull this out of the bag."

 Now the old rivals are at odds again over Dr Venter's efforts to apply for patents on the artificially created organism, nicknamed Synthia.
 The team outlined the remarkable advance last week in the prestigious journal Science.